npm-wharf/mcgonagall/README.md

 ### `[env]`

-Environment variables for the service's container can be specified as direct values or as references to a configuration map's key.
+Environment variables for the service's container can be specified as direct values, as references to a configuration map's key, or references to a secret key.

 Configuration map references should fall under a block that includes the configuration map's name as a nested key (ex: `[env.my-config-map-name]`).